dignome/ns2-rev/README.md

 * **State Snapshots:** Handles the snapshot header / any performance data / dumps state snapshots to json.
 A separate program is currentlyy acting as a proof-of-concept state snapshot parser (entity-parse.py).
 * **Authentication:** This tool does not act as a client; it cannot authenticate or join an NS2 server effectively.
+* There will be misunderstandings and bugs in this code as it is again devised from RE/AI.

 ## 🛠️ Usage Notes
 python ns2_net_dump.py spark-capture.pcapng &> output.txt